What Is Botox?

 Before Receiving The Botox Treatment

-Consult your doctor to determine whether you are a candidate for treatment with BOTOX® Cosmetic
+Consult your doctor to determine if you are a candidate for treatment with BOTOX® Cosmetic.

 Your doctor will ask you about your goals to determine where to administer BOTOX® Cosmetic.
 To do this, your doctor may examine your ability to move certain muscles in your brow area.
 The location, size, and use of the muscles that create furrow between your brows can vary among individuals